About the Book

 By Madeline Bocaro

-If you have been misinformed, you will learn the truth.
+Ono’s fascinating life goes way beyond what most people know.
 We visit Yoko’s inner and outer worlds.
-Her meanings and intent will come to light.
-You will be touched by her wit and wisdom, her genius and whimsy.
+You will be touched by her wit and wisdom, her spiritual nature and her intent.

-Yoko Ono’s enchanting philosophy and uplifting positivity are irresistible.
-She breaks down the boundaries between art and life.
-No other artist cares about us so much.
-Yoko shows us the truth – with sincerity, grace and humor.
-She enlightens us to our own superpowers.
+Yoko breaks down the boundaries between art and life.
+Her enchanting philosophy and uplifting positivity are irresistible.
+She shows us the truth – with sincerity and humor, enlightening us to our own superpowers.

 Cover illustration: Cat MacInnes